 - Correction of Names and/or Clerical Error under R.A.
 9048

-All civil registry reports of Filipinos residing in Qatar should be reported to the Philippine Embassy in Doha not later than twelve (12) months from occurrence, for transmittal to the Office of the Civil Registrar-General, National Statistics Office (NSO), Manila.
-Civil registry reports not registered within the period stated above are considered late, in which case, requirements for delayed registration will apply.
+All civil registry reports of Filipinos residing in Qatar should be reported to the Philippine Embassy in Doha not later than 30 days from occurrence, for transmittal to the Office of the Civil Registrar-General, National Statistics Office (NSO), Manila.
+Any civil registry report made beyond the reglementary period of 30 days shall be considered late, in which case, requirements for delayed registration will apply.

 REPORT OF BIRTH AND PASSPORT ISSUANCE OF NEWBORN